 Marriage of Ostler & Smith (1990) 223 CA3d 33

-If you or your spouse have student loans and you’d like to discuss whether they’re separate or community debt, complete this form to schedule a consulting session.
+If you or your spouse or domestic partner have student loans, and you’d like to discuss whether they’re separate or community debt, schedule a consulting session.